geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ````

-NOTE: change the command below to point to the terraform workspace you use above.
+**NOTE**: change the command below to point to the terraform workspace you use above.
 go-deploy --workspace REPLACE_ME_WITH_TERRAFORM_BACKEND --working-directory aws -verbose --conf config-stack.yaml

 ```bash